 Heat styling to curl, straighten, or add volume to your hair might have been a part of your daily routine for years.
 It may also be the reason that your hair is drying out.

-A study of the hair shaft before and after blow drying showed significant damage to participant’s hair.
-If you’re going to blow dry your hair, keep the dryer at least 6 inches away from your hair shaft for best results.
+A of the hair shaft before and after blow drying showed significant damage to participant’s hair.
+If you’re going to blow dry your hair, keep the dryer from your hair shaft for best results.

 7. Try colder showers